gtamborero/time-flow/README.md

 ## Web App Use

-You can register on https://time-flow.app/ as a user and send Time to anybody who has an email and is registered on the platform
+You can register on https://time-flow.app/ as a user and send Time to anyone who has an email and is registered on the platform

 ## Specification